hvignolo87/superside-challenge/README.md

 ### 4. Deploy the platforms

-> Each time you run any command related to the cluster, the current context is switched the local cluster, to avoid any conflicts with another one you may have in your `~/.kube/config` file.
+> Each time you run any command related to the cluster through a make rule, the current context is switched to the local cluster, to avoid any conflicts with other ones you may have in your `~/.kube/config` file.

 To deploy Airbyte and Airflow in the cluster, run: